Skin school, Acne, Anti-aging, Skincare

 Benton Aloe Propolis Soothing Gel by Diana Brown for Garden of Muses. *Affiliate links below.

-The Benton Aloe Propolis Soothing Gel is a favorite for aloe vera skincare products.
-Bonus – It also contains bee propolis and was recently reformulated Houttuynia Cordata, aka heartleaf!
+The Benton Aloe Propolis Soothing Gel is a favorite among aloe vera skincare products.
+Bonus: It also contains bee propolis and was recently reformulated with Houttuynia Cordata, aka heartleaf!
+Aloe and heartleaf have amazing anti-inflammatory properties to soothe redness and the tretinoin purge.

 Aloe Barbadensis Leaf Juice(80%), Propolis Extract(83,320ppm), Pentylene Glycol, Butylene Glycol, 1,2-Hexanediol, Glycerin, Aloe Barbadensis Leaf Extract(4,000ppm), Betaine, Aqua (Water), Portulaca Oleracea Extract, Allantoin, Houttuynia Cordata Extract, Psidium Guajava Fruit Extract, Schisandra Chinensis Fruit Extract, Perilla Ocymoides Leaf Extract, Acorus Calamus Root Extract, Citrus Paradisi (Grapefruit) Fruit Extract, Caprylyl Glycol, Acrylates/C10-30 Alkyl Acrylate Crosspolymer, Arginine.